|A MATTER OF TRUST|

 If you are getting bites, continue looking for places that fit the pattern.
-If that pattern fails to produce, switch to your next best hunch, and so on, until you find something that's working.
+If that pattern fails to produce, switch to your next best hunch, and so on until you find something that's working.
 Then expand on the pattern that's getting bites to find similar places that hold bass.
 You are generally better off sticking with and refining one pattern than trying to develop several of them.

 "I fish fast in practice and cover as much water as I can.
 You don't want to catch a bunch of fish from any area, just enough to let you know they're there," Guegold said.

 If the bite is slow during practice, one bass may be all it takes to put you on a good limit of fish during the tournament.
 Guegold learned this lesson from a bass fishing friend who spent a day on an electro-shocking boat with an Ohio fishery biologist.
-The electro-shocking survey took place on 3,387-acre Alum Creek reservoir just north of Columbus, Ohio, which is pounded by fishermen and overrun with boaters.
-Bass limits here are rare.
+The electro-shocking survey took place on the 3,387-acre Alum Creek reservoir just north of Columbus, Ohio, which is pounded by fishermen and overrun with boaters.
+As a result, Bass limits here are rare.

 The electro-shocking boat would go down a bank where Guegold's friend would usually catch maybe one bass, and it would shock up 30 bass.
 The point is that wherever you catch one bass, there are probably more.
-And, possibly many more.
+And possibly many more.

 If you find four or five places in practice that hold bass and match a pattern, you might have all you need to do well in a one-day tournament.
 If you fish and re-fish those places several times throughout the day, chances are good that you'll bring in a limit of bass.

-Another thing that separates champion fishermen from average tournament anglers is the ability to change presentations when it's necessary.
+Another thing that separates champion fishermen from average tournament anglers is the ability to change presentations when necessary.
 You might have found aggressive bass in practice while fishing river ledges with deep crankbaits and heavy jigs.
 But, the bass might shun those lures once the tournament begins due to a cold front, fishing pressure, or maybe a lack of current.

-The average fishermen starts out chucking the crankbaits and heavy jigs that worked in practice.
+The average fisherman starts out chucking the crankbaits and heavy jigs that worked in practice.
 When he doesn't get bites, he assumes the bass aren't there, runs to his next spot, and works it over with the same baits to no avail.
 A savvy angler would also start with cranks and jigs.
 But, if he failed to get bites, he would assume that the bass were still around.
-He might slow down and fish a little 4-inch worm on a 1/8-ounce shaky head jig and load his livewell.
+So he might slow down and fish a little 4-inch worm on a 1/8-ounce shaky head jig and load his livewell.